 •Chief Executive Officer, Jumeirah Group

 But even the majestic Burj will need to bend to the modern customer tastes, Silva hints.
 “The future is about liberating choice for guests, and they should be able to order, in a proper way.
-Their room is their residence and they should be able to access everything from their room, whether it is a fine dining menu or whether it is McDonald’s.
-Obviously it has to be controlled, hygienic and secure, but the future is about allowing more choice and allowing the consumer to personalize and customize,” he said.
+Their room is their residence and they should be able to access everything from their room, whether it is a fine dining menu or whether it is from any other restaurant of their choosing,” he said.